sapcc/octavia-f5-provider-driver/README.md

 - `network`: Layer 2 network drivers (Neutron hierarchical port binding driver, no-op driver)
 - `restclient`: Classes for building AS3 declarations.
 Used by `sync_manager` and `status_manager`.

+# Special database handling
+This provider driver uses Octavias mariadb database to store some data, but doesn't define any new tables.
+Instead, otherwise unused tables are used in a specific way:
+- The **amphora** table is used in two ways:
+  - For each F5 device that is managed by a provider driver worker a special entry is created in the `amphora` table.
+Here, `load_balancer_id` will always be `NULL`, `compute_flavor` contains the name of the managed F5 device, `cached_zone` its FQDN, and `vrrp_priority` the amount of listeners on that device.
+Load balancers will be scheduled to the device with the fewest listeners.
+  - For each load balancer an amphora entry is created.
+This is done to prevent problems with Octavias health manager, which makes assumptions about amphora entries.

 # F5-specific configuration options
 There are lots of F5-specific configuration options.
 They can be found in `octavia_f5/common/config.py`.